siddarthkalra/siddarthkalra.github.io/Content/articles/2019-03-15-collection-of-keypaths.md

 tags: article, swift, key paths
 ---

+# A collection of key paths, same root type but different values

 I love Swift [`KeyPaths`](https://developer.apple.com/documentation/swift/keypath) as they allow us to work in a type-safe environment.
 But I ran into a problem the other day when using them for a feature I was implementing.

 I wanted the ability to create an array of `KeyPaths` where the `Root` was the same type but the `Value` types were different.
 The first thing I tried was this: